 - Check and recheck the machining accuracy.

-Plastic mold processing is a complex and highly specialized process that involves several steps to produce high-quality plastic parts.
-The process involves the use of molds, which are custom-made tools used to shape and form plastic materials into specific shapes and sizes.
-Here are the basic steps involved in plastic mold processing:
+Plastic molding is a complex and highly specialized process that involves multiple steps to produce high-quality plastic parts.
+This process involves the use of molds, which are custom-made tools used to shape plastic materials into specific shapes and sizes.
+The following are the basic steps involved in plastic mold processing:

 Step 1: Design and Engineering